Clubs and societies

 Muslim prayer facilities

 Most campuses provide Muslim prayer facilities.
 The Melbourne campus has separate prayer rooms, ablution facilities for men and women, and congregational prayers are conducted during Friday lunchtimes.
 Regular prayer meetings are held in the Bendigo campus prayer room and a room for prayer is available on request at the Albury-Wodonga campus.
 Off-campus prayer sites are located within both the Mildura and Shepparton townships.
-Newly-arrived Muslim students can collect the La Trobe University Muslim Student Guide, from La Trobe International.
-You can also download a copy by clicking here.

 La Trobe University recognises that personal, interpersonal and environmental factors affect learning.
 Counselling provides students with a safe place to creatively explore and address any problem that may be affecting their studies.
 Common concerns include transition to life in Australia, relationship difficulties, loss of motivation for studying, questions of identity and self-esteem, depression and anxiety, coping with disabilities or dealing with grief or loss.
 The counselling service is free, by appointment, and confidential.
 For more information click here.